hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step4-clone-source.md

-In this scenario you will build and deploys all the source code.
+You will build and deploy all the source code for this scenario.
 To save time and stay focused on Pact, the source code is pre-written, but you will build and deploy it to experience the "feel" of the development workflow.
-There are a variety of ways to make the workflows, this scenario shows the basic approach.
+There are a variety of ways to organize the workflows, this scenario shows the basic approach.

 ## About the application

 ## Clone source code

-All of the microservices and other source is in a single git repository.
+All of the source is in a single git repository.
 Clone the source into this scenario.

 `git clone https://github.com/javajon/cdc-with-k8s`{{execute}}